-Parking at OHSU is extremely limited.
+Parking at OHSU is extremely limited and expensive.
+Students are encouraged to use alternate forms of transportation.
 Students may ride the OHSU Shuttle, Portland Streetcar, and Portland Aerial Tram free of charge when wearing an OHSU ID Badge.
 Unlimited TriMet (bus and MAX) and C-Tran passes are available at a reduced price.
 OHSU is also easily accessible by bike and there is free valet bike parking available at the South Waterfront campus.
 More information is available from OHSU Campus Access and Commute Services.